Fused Audio Instance and Representation for Respiratory Disease Detection

-In previous research, cough sounds have often been studied more than other body sounds.
-This is reasonable because dry cough is a known symptom of \acrshort{covid19}.
-However, different body sounds, either being used together with cough or individually, are reported to have a performance comparable to or better than cough sounds.
-For example, \citet{suppakitjanusant_identifying_2021} compare two separately trained models in cough and speech and show that speech outperforms cough in classifying \acrshort{covid19} patients. \citet{xia_covid-19_2021} also achieve the highest performance by concatenating features of cough, breath, and speech.
-Unlike research works that usually study each body sound independently \citep{suppakitjanusant_identifying_2021} or combined them by significant voting of prediction scores \citep{shimon_artificial_2021}, we explore fusion rules that combined them at the \textbf{feature level}.
+Unlike research works that usually study each body sound independently \cite{suppakitjanusant_identifying_2021} or combined them by significant voting of prediction scores \cite{shimon_artificial_2021}, we explore fusion rules that combined them at the \textbf{feature level}.
 In other words, we train a network that learns a joint feature vector of all body sounds.
-Hence, the joint feature vector is optimized to implicitly reflect the relative importance of each body sound towards the final prediction.
-Although our work falls along the line of \citep{xia_covid-19_2021}, we investigate a more complex fusion rule than just concatenating features.
-We use self-attention \citep{vaswani_attention_2017}, which captures the dependencies among body sounds into a joint feature vector.
-Self-attention is used not only as a layer in the transformer architecture but can also be used to aggregate features \citep{truong_how_2021}.
+Hence, the joint feature vector is optimized to implicitly reflect the relative importance of each body sound toward the final prediction.
+Although our work falls along the lines of Xie et al.\cite{xia_covid-19_2021}, we investigate a more complex fusion rule than simply concatenating features.
+We use self-attention \cite{vaswani_attention_2017}, which captures the dependencies among body sounds into a joint feature vector.
+Self-attention is used not only as a layer in the transformer architecture but can also be used to aggregate features \cite{truong_how_2021}.
 In addition, instead of using handcrafted audio features, we train our model using waveform and spectrogram representations, therefore creating more robust features compared to previous methods.
-We experiment our approach on the Coswara dataset and achieve the state-of-the-art results.
-We report an average performance of the models obtained from cross-validation on a split test set (Section \ref{experiments-setup}).
+We experiment our approach on the Coswara dataset and achieve state-of-the-art results.
+We report an average performance of the models obtained from cross-validation on a split test set in the \hyperref[cross-validation]{Method} section.
 However, we emphasize that there is no unique test set generated for the Coswara dataset and the data size was growing at the time we conducted our experiment.